turingschool/front-end-curriculum/projects/module-3/stretch.md

 * Vue
 * Svelte

-**Some things to note**: Instructors will not be able to give in-depth feedback because most instructors do not have a lot of experience in each of these frameworks, and you will still be required to test the application even though you are choosing a framework other than React.
-You will not be able to use React Router with these frameworks.
+**Some things to note**: Instructors will not be able to give in-depth feedback because most instructors do not have a lot of experience in each of these frameworks, and you will still be required to test the application even though you are choosing a framework other than React. **You will not be able to use React Router with these frameworks, start with a single-page application and add a routing tool once you get moving in the new framework.**

 #### User Authentication

 Some apps allow you to sign in using your Google, Facebook, or Twitter account - this is called user authentication.
 If you made this yourself, you would need a back-end server to store the user's data and it gets complicated, which is too much for this project.
 Use a third-party library like: PassportJS, Auth0, or Google's Firebase to enable a user to login to your application via Google, Facebook, and/or Twitter.
 The user should be able to stay logged in even after refreshing the page.

-### TypeScript
+#### TypeScript

 The JavaScript language that we know and love is loosely typed - meaning a variable that you make can hold a string, and then you can change the value to a number and JS has no problem with that.
 TypeScript says once a variable is a string, it must stay a string, amongst other features.
 It's increasingly popular and some employers are seeking TypeScript experience.